-The program will provide you with a foundation for understanding how to meet the health needs of health organizations and communities from the vantage point of non-governmental and governmental agencies serving people in underserved areas and low and middle income countries.
+The program will provide you with a foundation for understanding how to meet the health needs of health organizations and communities from the vantage point of non-governmental and governmental agencies serving people in underserved areas and low- and middle-income countries.

-The faculty listed below will serve as Academic Advisor to each of the students in the MAS program.
+The faculty listed below will serve as Academic Advisor to each student in the MAS program.
 Students can view their Advisor in SIS Self-Service, by logging in and selecting Registration from the left-hand menu, then Program of Study.